Take A Walk in My Flip Flops:Travel Blog

 Scuppernong Vineyards in the shops of Downtown Manteo, North Carolina

 From wild horses, the birth of flight, fresh seafood and breathtaking beaches the the area surrounding the Refuge Campground doesn’t disappoint.
 Camping near the water was a big perk of this campground and the close proximity to everything we wanted to see.
-I would highly recommend camping here on a trip to the OBX!
+I would highly recommend camping here on a trip to the OBX.

 Beautiful sunset in the Outer Banks, North Carolina